 Another great way to limit medical costs is to invest in pet insurance.
 Right now, 3.1 million pets are covered by health insurance.
 Despite pet insurance being a relatively new phenomenon (only beginning in 1982), there are 20 major providers of pet insurance in the US market today.
 Plans range from routine care coverage to accident and illness protection, with premiums shifting accordingly.
 The average annual premium for routine coverage on a dog is $120.
 For cats, premiums average about 40% less than dogs.
 Insurers may offer discounts for service dogs or multi-pet households.

 While pet insurance can save an owner thousands on medical costs, it is an expense unto itself.
 Not every owner opts for it.
-Moreover, plans may not cover pre-existing conditions, breed-specific conditions, or dental work.
+Moreover, plans may not cover pre-existing conditions, breed-specific conditions, pet screening, or dental work.
 Do your research as a pet owner and consider the variety of plans available to you.
 Your pet relies on you to keep them healthy.
 Pay them back for the love they give you every day.